 Like many teachers, I use name tags not only to memorize my student’s names but keep track of them at the beginning of the year.
 Since most of my students are non-English speaking they may not understand simple questions such as “what is your name?” – making name tags even more important.

-Name tags never seem to last very long, I have searched for years trying to find name tags that will last for more than a day or two.
+Name tags never seem to last very long, especially at the beginning of the year.
+I have searched in vain for years trying to find name tags that will last for more than a day or two.
 One quick and easy solution to making name tags that last is to use inexpensive plastic folders.
-You can find the folders in the color of your choice at the back-to-school sales.
+You can find the folders in the color of your choice at back-to-school sales.
 First, cut the folders to size and then write the names in large print in the center of each tag using a permanent marker.

 To attach the name tags you can punch a hole or two in the top of each one and insert badge clips or safety pins.
 Keep the name tags all year and use them for field trips or leave them for your substitute teacher when you are absent.

 Do your students chew on their name tags?
 The solution may be easier than you think.
 Did you know chewing helps release pent up energy?
 There is a connection to chewing and not moving enough.
 If your students are chewing on their name tags that means they need to get moving.
-Singing and moving with HeidiSongs daily will save your name tags and your sanity!
+Singing and moving with songs and fingerplays daily will save your name tags and your sanity!